-Hugh Sheehan is a composer, diatonic button accordion player and electronic musician from Birmingham, England, based in Helsinki, Finland.
+Hugh Sheehan is a composer, diatonic button accordion player and electronic musician from Birmingham, England, now based between Finland and the UK.
 He writes and performs music at the intersection of chamber music, electronic music, and folk/traditional music.

 At the core of Hugh’s practice is Irish traditional music (or trad).
 He hails from an Irish family and grew up immersed in trad, an aurally transmitted, stylistically rich music, full of personal, instrumental, and regional idiosyncrasies.
 This has been deeply influential on his work, inspiring his fascination in magnifying and sculpting the intricacies, imperfections and internal characteristics of sound.